 What can I do to keep my child socially and academically engaged during the summer?

-- If your family’s vacation plans have kept you out of town a lot, or your kids have been away at camp and out of touch with their school friends, this is a good time to reconnect.
-Parents of young children should take the lead by making plans for their children; older students should be encouraged to reach out to friends they haven’t spent time with during the summer months.
+- If your family’s vacation plans have kept you out of town a lot, or your child has been away at camp and out of touch with his or her school friends, arrange play-dates or, if your child is older, encourage him or her to reach out to friends so they can reconnect before the school year gets going.